Tech Made Simple

 How to Delete Your Facebook Account Permanently

 Ever think about deleting your Facebook account?
-Perhaps you don't want to worry about the privacy threat you and your spouse pose when posting.
-Or maybe you’d like some time back in your life and simply want to spend less time online.
+Perhaps you don't want to worry about the various privacy threats.
+Or maybe you want to delete your account just to make more time for your offline life.

 Whatever your reason for ditching Facebook, you should know that deleting your account is a relatively easy thing to do.
 There are two ways to quit – one that’s reversible in case you change your mind, and the other permanent, for those who are certain they want out.